 What is happening?

 As part of our commitment to student voice and support services, Te Tira Ahu Pae and Te Kunenga ki Pūrehuroa Massey University are working together to review how student representation is structured and delivered.
-A working group of student and University representatives have developed two potential new models for our representation structure.
+In 2025, a working group of student and University representatives developed two potential new models for our representation structure.

 Model One: Student Representative Council